zapta/legacy_stepper_motor_analyzer/README.md

 &nbsp;

+## Highlights
+* Low cost and minimalist DYI hardware design.
+* Standalone.
+Doesn't require a computer to operate.
+* Analyzes the stepper motor signals in the actual system (e.g. a 3D printer).
+* Does not interfere with the operating equipment.
+Galvanically isolated current sensors.
+* Each to connect.
+* Intuitive color/touch user interfere.
+* Resolution of 0.01 of a full step.
+* Provides momentary readings, signal patterns, and statistical measurements.
+* Hardware and software are open sourced with a generous license.
+* Based on free tools (Kicad, platformio, LVGL, STM32Duino).
+* Can be easily customized (new featured, cost reduction, data link to a computer, etc).
+* Requires 5VDC, 200ma and a micro USB  cable.

 ## Overview
 Diagnosing the operation of stepper motor in 3D printers and CNC machines used to require stepper motor analyzers that costs thousands of dollar.
 Not anymore!
 The Simple Stepper Analyzer ('Analyzer' in short) brings these capabilities to every maker for a tiny fraction of the price and with a minimalist DIY electronic design that leaves the heavy lifting to the firmware.